Möxämmädämin of Kazan: Life

-In 1479 Möxämmädämin's father, khan Ibrahim of Kazan, died and the pro-Russian party in his court supported the 10-year old Möxämmädämin while the eastern or anti-Russian party wanted Möxämmädämin's elder half-brother Ilham.
+In 1479, Möxämmädämin's father, khan Ibrahim of Kazan, died and the pro-Russian party in his court supported the 10-year old Möxämmädämin while the eastern or anti-Russian party wanted Möxämmädämin's elder half-brother Ilham.
 Ilham took the throne with Nogai help and Möxämmädämin fled or was taken to Moscow where he was given the fief of Kashira.

+First reign, 1484–1485

-In 1482 Ivan III sent an army against Ilham, but an arrangement was made and the Muscovite army went home.
+In 1482, Ivan III sent an army against Ilham, but an arrangement was made and the Muscovite army went home.
 This was the first military campaign in which the Muscovite army had cannons.
-In 1484 Muscovy sent another army and Ilham was deposed, leading Möxämmädämin to be installed in his place.
+In 1484, Muscovy sent another army and Ilham was deposed, leading Möxämmädämin to be installed in his place.
 Möxämmädämin was probably too young to be an effective ruler and a year later Ilham returned to the throne with the support of a Russian army.

-1485-87: a group of Kazan nobles sent a letter to Ivan III saying: We released Mahmet-Amin to you in case if Aleham does us foul, you would let Mahmet-Amin back to us.
-When Aleham found out of this, he asked as to a feast where tried to slay us, but we ran to the steppe.
+In 1485–1487, a group of Kazan nobles sent a letter to Ivan III saying: "We released Mahmet-Amin to you in case if Aleham does us foul, you would let Mahmet-Amin back to us.
+When Aleham found out of this, he asked as to a feast where tried to slay us, but we ran to the steppe."
 Ivan III sent another army to Kazan.
 Kazan was besieged in April 1487 and fell on 9 July.
 Ilham was arrested and exiled to Vologda, where he soon died.
 His wife and children were sent to Beloozero.
 A number of nobles were executed.

-Second reign 1487-95
+Second reign, 1487–1495

 Subsequently, Möxammädämin was installed as khan again.
 Although the khanate remained formally independent, Ivan III started to use the title Duke of Bulgaria among his other titles and closely monitored Möxammädämin during his reign.
 Möxammädämin corresponded with the Crimean Khanate, but all correspondence was sent through Moscow and translated into Russian for Ivan III to read.
 In 1491, when the Great Horde attempted to invade the Crimean Khanate, Kazan troops participated in a raid against it, together with Muscovy, the Qasim Khanate, and the Nogays.

 1495-1502: In 1495, the "eastern" or Nogai faction called in Mamuq, a Shaibanid from the Siberian khanate.
 Möxämmädämin called in a Russian army and Mamuq drew back, but when the Russians returned home Mamuq seized Kazan and Möxämmädämin fled to Moscow.
 In 1496, when Mamuq returned from a raid on Arsk, the city closed its gates and Mamuq was forced to return to Siberia.
 This time the qarachi and particularly Qol Axmat objected to the return of Möxämmädämin, citing "abuse and dishonor to women" from him.
 The throne was given to his younger brother Ghabdellatif of Kazan.
 In 1502 Ghabdellatif was removed by Russia and a local faction.